Person-Centered TherapyEarly years children aged 5-7 in blue V-neck jumpers engage in person-centered therapy with supportive teacher

 Misconception 4: Person-centered therapy is passive and does not provide guidance.

-Debunked: While person-centered therapy prioritizes the client's autonomy and self-direction, this does not mean therapists are passive or avoid providing guidance.
+Debunked: While person-centered therapy prioritises the client's autonomy and self-direction, this does not mean therapists are passive or avoid providing guidance.
 Therapists in this approach actively listen, reflect, and ask open-ended questions to help clients explore their thoughts and feelings.

 They may also offer insights or observations when it aligns with the client's needs and goals.
 Effective person-centered therapists strike a balance between providing support and gently challenging clients to promote personal growth.